LeDragoX/Win-Debloat-Tools/README.md

-This project is a modified version of [another project](https://github.com/W4RH4WK/Debloat-Windows-10) that was made for *Debloat* and *Tweak* Windows 10 for *better performance* and *less issues*. i've done some changes so it unninstall Apps that are less used, this keeps *stability for games* and *daily drive*.
+This project is a modified version of [another project](https://github.com/W4RH4WK/Debloat-Windows-10) that was made for *Debloat* and *Tweak* Windows 10 for *better performance* and *less issues*.

 ## Roll-Back